fdformula/FiniteDifferenceFormula.jl/README.md

 are described below.
 With the information, you may generate formulas for any programming language of your choice.

-The algorithm uses the linear combination of f(x[i+j]), j in start:stop, to eliminate f(x[i]), f'(x[i]), ..., so that the first term of the Taylor series expansion of the linear combination is f^(n)(x[i]):
+The algorithm uses the linear combination of f(x[i+j]), j in start : stop, to eliminate f(x[i]), f'(x[i]), ..., so that the first term of the Taylor series expansion of the linear combination is f^(n)(x[i]):